son-link/TinySQLite/README.md

 // Obtein the result for a SELECT
 $db->result;
-// Or the last insert ID if the table contain a AUTO INCREMENT column:
+// Or the last insert ID if the table contains a AUTO INCREMENT column:
 $db->$lastInsertId
 ```